Leverage Strategies Compared

 - ✓ Premium capacity: $50K-$200K annually

-- ✓ Prefer no external parties
+- ✓ Prefer no external bank involvement

-- ✓ Risk tolerance: Moderate (managed risk)
+- ✓ Risk tolerance: Moderate (managed across layers)

 Choose External If: